ethcatherders/EIPIP/All EIPIP Meetings/Meeting 011.md

 Either.
 Yeah.
 Are there outstanding action items that I'm forgetting?

 **Pooja Ranjan**
-Yeah, and we would like to bring some of some of the agendas are repeated in the next meeting.
-We would like to continue the discussion on rest of the items.
+Yeah, and we would like to bring some of the agendas here repeated in the next meeting.
+We would like to continue the discussion on the rest of the items.

 **James Hancock**
 Yeah, it'd be great if we could get the agenda put into the project board, or the items in the agenda fleshed out into the project board and use that next meeting as possible.